What Is Findom? A Friendly Guide to Financial Domination

 Pop Culture and Findom

-How to Get Started (If You’re Curious)
+How to Get Started (If You Want It)

 If you’re thinking about dipping your toes into findom, whether as a submissive or a findomme, look at some tips to keep it safe and fun: